Environment and Sustainability Resources

 Use these fun, hands-on kids craft ideas to highlight the diversity and beauty of Hispanic culture around the world and celebrate National Hispanic Heritage Month and Latino Conservation Week.

-Find the hispanic heritage month art projects here
+Find the hispanic heritage month art projects here.

 CLEARING Magazine